Medicaid and Children’s Health Insurance Program (CHIP) Non-Financial General Eligibility Requirements (210-RICR-10-00-3)

 (BB)Parolees.
 Granted parole for at least one (1) year under 212(d)(5) of the Immigration and Nationality Act (INA), except when paroled for prosecution, deferred inspection, or pending removal proceedings;

 (CC)Conditional entrants.
 Granted conditional entry under 203(a)(7) of immigration law in effect before April 1, 1980.

 b.Children and youth.
-As authorized under the Children’s Health Insurance Program Reauthorization Act of 2009 (CHIPRA, 42 U.S.C. § 1396) and as described in 8 C.F.R. § 103.12(a)(4) the following non-citizen children and youth are NOT subject to the five (5) year bar regardless of date of entry in the U.S.
+Rhode Island resident children under the age of nineteen (19) are not subject to the five (5) year waiting period/bar.
+As authorized under the Children’s Health Insurance Program Reauthorization Act of 2009 (CHIPRA, 42 U.S.C. § 1396) and as described in 8 C.F.R. § 103.12(a)(4) the following non-citizen children and youth are NOT subject to the five (5) year waiting period/bar regardless of their date of entry into the U.S.

 (1)Qualified Non-citizens – The full range of qualified non-citizens set forth in subpart (a) above and legal non-immigrants whose admission to the United States is not conditioned on having a permanent residence in a foreign country (such immigrants include citizens of the Compact of Free Association States who are considered permanent nonimmigrants but does not include visitors for business or pleasure or students).